MicrosoftDocs/microsoft-salescopilot-docs/articles/share-crm-record-teams-conversation.md

    >
    > - By default, the recently accessed records are displayed, without performing any search.
 You can either search for the record or select [Advanced search](#share-a-record-using-advanced-search) to search for a particular record type.
    >
-   > - If you change the name of a record type in CRM, they are not updated in Adaptive Card or messaging extensions in Teams.
-For example, if you rename Account to Customer, the name in Adaptive Card and messaging extensions will show as Account.
+   > - If you change the name of a record type in CRM, they aren't updated in Adaptive Card or messaging extensions in Teams.
+For example, if you rename Account to Customer, the name in Adaptive Card and messaging extensions is displayed as Account.

    :::image type="content" source="media/viva-sales.png" alt-text="Screenshot showing the Copilot for Sales window.":::